 - 27.12.1 Rolls may appear on Looping Lines.
-The rolls must be centered symmetrically about the apex or nadir and be integrated into the radius. - 27.12.2 If any part of the roll or roll combination is flown on a straight line, deduct at least two (2) points.
+The rolls must be centered symmetrically about the apex or nadir and be integrated into the radius. - 2 27.12.2 If any part of the roll or roll combination is flown on a straight line, deduct at least two (2) points. - 5° 27.12.3 If the roll or roll combination is not centered about the apex/nadir point, deduct one (1) point for every five (5) degrees of arc that the roll or roll combination is off center.